VIS4ROB-lab/bev_undercanopy_registration/README.md

 ## **Notice:**
-Please carefully review the intermediate results to ensure everything functions correctly for your own dataset, especially the feature extracted and alignment results.
+Please carefully review the intermediate results to ensure everything functions correctly for your own dataset, especially the extracted features and alignment results.

 ⚙️ The explanations and definitions of important parameters can be found in `config.yaml`.
-(Optional) You can set up your own configuration file and read it using the following code:
+You can set up your own configuration file and read it using the following code:
 ```bash
 import yaml